Characters of the Uncharted series: Charlie Cutter

 Charlie Cutter first appears in Uncharted 3: Drake's Deception.
 He is a cockney friend of Nate, Sully and Chloe and is also shown to know Elena to some extent when she inquires about his well-being.
-It is apparent that he suffers from severe claustrophobia, requiring much prompting just to squeeze through tight spaces.
-He is first introduced as one of Marlowe's henchmen, although it is soon apparent that he was an inside man.
+It is apparent that he suffers from severe claustrophobia, requiring much prompting to squeeze through tight spaces.
+He is first introduced as one of Marlowe's henchmen, although it is soon apparent that he is an inside man.
 He helps Drake, Frazer, and Sullivan in the first part of the game with finding the clues to the location of Ubar, the Atlantis of the Sands.
-He is injured when jumping off a tower in Syria and tells Nathan to go on and stop Marlowe out of revenge.
-Despite looking like a blunt, common thug, he appears to be well educated, quoting John Steinbeck's Of Mice and Men and correcting Sullivan's mistake when quoting Macbeth.
+He is injured when jumping off a tower in Syria and tells Drake to go on and stop Marlowe out of revenge.
+Despite looking like a blunt, common thug, he appears to be well-educated, quoting John Steinbeck's Of Mice and Men and correcting Sullivan's mistake when quoting Macbeth.
 He is voiced by and modeled after Graham McTavish, who previously voiced Lazarević in the second game.
 Cutter does not appear in Uncharted 4: A Thief's End, although he is mentioned by Drake as a trusted associate when he initially tries to decline his brother Sam's request for help.

 According to Naughty Dog, Cutter was originally supposed to remain by the protagonists' side until the final battle with Katherine Marlowe and Talbot, but McTavish was forced to drop out in order to fly to New Zealand after landing a role in The Hobbit.
 Cutter's role was therefore reduced to only the first half of the game.

 Rika Raja

 Rika Raja appears in the motion comic Uncharted: Eye of Indra.
 While she never appears in any of the single-player campaign games, she can be purchased as a skin for the Uncharted 2: Among Thieves multiplayer mode.
 She is voiced by Gwendoline Yeo in the motion comics.
 Rika saves Nathan's life from two thugs that get in a fight with him in her bar.
 She then decides to help Drake on his mission to steal the Eye of Indra from Daniel Pinkerton.
-She double crosses Nathan as well as her older brother Eddy, leaving with the Eye of Indra.
+She double-crosses Nathan as well as her older brother Eddy, leaving with the Eye of Indra.